HimesGroup/BMIN503_Final_Project/README.md

 8. Gloucester County, NJ
 9. Mercer County, NJ
 10. Newcastle County, DE

-Specifically, the analysis investigates the relationship between vaccination data from the CDC and Google Community Mobility Reports and CDC case data.

 ### Files
 The main file for running this analysis is **final_project_Cressman.Rmd.**